Saturday, December 28, 2024

 Those of us of a certain age who loved the Lone Ranger TV series growing up, enjoyed the theme song though perhaps not aware it was from Rossini's "William Tell" overture.
 People who may have already forgotten what the sci-fi movie 2001: A Space Odyssey was all about, even disliked it at the end, will not forget the opening theme music.
 It was from Richard Strauss's composition "Thus Spoke Zarathustra", followed later "during two intricate and extended space travel sequences" in the movie by "The Blue Danube", that is inarguably the best well known waltz composed by Johann Strauss.
 A few other award-winning movies like, "Shawshank Redemption", "Fatal Attraction" and "Room With A View" had featured opera arias.

-In the U.S. graduation theme music, often during the recessional, people are familiar with "Pomp and Circumstance" composed by English composer, Edward Elgar.
+In the U.S., graduation theme music, often during the recessional, people are familiar with "Pomp and Circumstance" composed by English composer, Edward Elgar.
 Outside of the U.S. the graduation theme is usually the "Triumphal March" from Giuseppe Verdi‘s opera "Aida".
 So, whether we like it or not, we've been exposed to classical music.

 Broadway musicals, relatively late in the evolution of music, are an easier bridge to cross for most folks.
 A few of them were adapted from successful plays.
 "My Fair Lady" from "Pygmalion", "West Side Story" from "Romeo and Juliet", "Camelot" and "Brigadoon" from tales of chivalry and folklore.
 The Broadway musical, "Rent" was adapted from Puccini's opera, "La bohème".